Information for Victim

 If you wish to pursue a complaint against the alleged perpetrator, or if you wish to discuss your options, contact Linda Fontanilla, Student Services vice president and Title IX officer, at 949-451-5214.

-If the incident involves IVC faculty or staff, first file a complaint with the Office of Student Services then file a complaint with Ettie Graham, director of Human Resources and Employer/Employee Relations for South Orange County Community College District, at 949-582-4850.
+If the incident involves IVC faculty or staff, first file a complaint with the Office of Student Services then file a complaint with Human Resources for South Orange County Community College District at 949-582-4850.

 Can I file a complaint with IVC and with police?
 Can I do one and not the other?